werf/werf/docs/pages/reference/config.md

 ```
 project: PROJECT_NAME
+configVersion: CONFIG_VERSION
 OTHER_FIELDS
 ---
 ```

-Config section with the key `project: PROJECT_NAME` is the meta config section.
+Config section with the key `project: PROJECT_NAME` and `configVersion: CONFIG_VERSION` is the meta config section.
 This is required section.
 There should be only one meta config section in a single `werf.yaml` configuration.

 #### Project name